The Titanic in Popular Culture

 Novels and Books

-Of course, one of the books that relates to the Titanic was one that was written well before she was even built.
+Of course, one of the books that relates to the Titanic was written well before she was built.
 An 1898 novella titled Futility, or Wreck of the Titan documents the events of an unsinkable ship named the Titan, who struck an iceberg and sank in April in the Atlantic Ocean.
 Like the Titanic, the Titan had too few lifeboats and had more than half of her 2200 passengers die.

 Titanic- Themed Games